 Grad students also have their own bar on campus, Valhalla, located beneath Keck Hall.
 Valhalla is student-run like Rice Coffeehouse, and the prices can’t be beat — you can get draft beer for only 95 cents!
 While the indoor bar space itself is small, outside Valhalla is the Grad Student Commons.
 Many grad students will wrap up a day on campus by grabbing a drink with their office- or labmates and sitting outside under the string lights of the commons.
 It is also a Rice tradition to celebrate a successful dissertation defense with a tie cutting ceremony at Valhalla.
 New PhDs cut off their ties and tape them on the walls inside Valhalla to celebrate the completion of their doctorate.

-About the author: Originally from Massachusetts, Emily Elia is a second-year Ph.D. student in political science.
+About the author: Originally from Massachusetts, Emily Elia is a third-year Ph.D. student in political science.
 She graduated from the University of Alabama in 2018 and currently studies comparative politics with a focus on Latin America.